philmuri/minesweeper-project/README.md

     - Check state of all cells if isRevealed or isMine is true?

 - Replace confirm() for game over and completion messages with a html element and colorized text

+## Known bugs
+- None at the moment